 Cross-schema checks: they will check all the dependencies among the schemas reported.

-Feedback will be provided to MS through errors, warnings and blockers, so that they can be aware of errors and amend the submitted files when the envelope is released in ReportNet.
+Feedback will be provided to MS through warnings and blockers, so that they can be aware of errors and amend the submitted files when the envelope is released in ReportNet.
 The QAs can also be run in CDR to the files before releasing the envelope, so that the Member State can ensure the delivery of files without errors.

-The QC specifications are part of the reporting package and can be accessed through the EEA ReportNet resource page.
-When ready, the QC checks can be done in the CDR Sandbox (http://converters.eionet.europa.eu/do/qaSandboxForm), or the source code can be downloaded from EEA’s repository (https://svn.eionet.europa.eu/repositories/Reportnet/Dataflows).
+The QC specifications are part of the reporting package and can be downloaded from EEA’s repository (https://svn.eionet.europa.eu/repositories/Reportnet/Dataflows/MarineDirective/MSFD2018/MarineDB/Stored%20Procedures/).

 Links to other policy processes (WFD, CFP, RSC)